modm-io/modm/README.md

 - You want to contribute?
 [Read the contribution guidelines](CONTRIBUTING.md) and [open a pull request so we can merge it](https://github.com/roboterclubaachen/xpcc/pulls).

 The source code is freely available, so adapt it to your needs.
-The only thing we ask of is to contribute your changes back.
+The only thing we ask of you is to contribute your changes back.
 That way everyone can profit from it.

 Have fun!